biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 So what's going here?

 ## Preconditions of `std::sort`

-As a rule of thumb x2, if a standard library algorithm, especially a long-lived and well-tested one like `std::sort`, produces unexpected results, it's most likely our fault of providing bad inputs - inputs that violate the preconditions.
+As another rule of thumb, if a standard library algorithm, especially a long-lived and well-tested one like `std::sort`, produces unexpected results, it's most likely our fault of providing bad inputs - inputs that violate the preconditions.

 But in our cases:
 - We provided a random-access sequence